Do you ever feel like you’re flapping your wings but going nowhere in your work?

 If I push in any way to get results, the whole system backfires.
 Stressful thoughts are like two-year-olds who are actually in a position of power.
 They’re not going to relinquish that power just because I tell them to.

-They have to be invited, honored, and listened to.
+They have to be invited, honoured, and listened to.
 They have to be given the choice and feel like they are in control to discover why it’s in their best interest.
 Then, if they like what they see, they might let go.

 If I’m getting impatient with this process, I simply need to stop for a moment because pushing is not going to get me anywhere.